History of Rugby, Warwickshire: Influence of Rugby School

-Rugby School, one of England's oldest and most prestigious public schools, rose to national prominence in the 1820s through the teaching methods pioneered by its headmaster, Dr Thomas Arnold, which contributed to a radical change in Public School education in England.
-Most of the present school buildings, near the centre of the town, date from this period.
+Rugby School, one of England's oldest and most prestigious public schools, rose to national prominence in the 18th century, during the headmastership of Henry Holyoake (from 1688 to 1731).
+The school moved to its current location in 1750.
+Later, the teaching methods pioneered by its headmaster, Dr Thomas Arnold, which contributed to a radical change in Public School education in England.
 In 1823 William Webb Ellis is said to have invented Rugby Football when he picked up the ball and ran with it.

-The growing popularity of the school in the early 19th century led to an increase in population of the town.
+The growing popularity of the school in the 18th and early 19th century led to an increase in population of the town.
 Many immigrants came to Rugby, many of whom were Rugby School pupils' parents, who preferred their sons to be able to go to a normal home life each night instead of having to endure school conditions (poor food, crowding, bullies) 24 hours every day; in Rugby such immigrants were called "sojourners".
 This caused Rugby to expand along Bilton Road and Dunchurch Road.

 Rugby School during this period was immortalised by Thomas Hughes in his semi-autobiographical novel Tom Brown's Schooldays.